ErnestasSku/SmallUtilities/ReadMe.md

-# A collection of small utilities programs for various purposes
+# A collection of small utility programs for various purposes